 Scientific Basis: How Nutrition Impacts Hormone Regulation

-• A 2019 study published in Nutrition Research found that diets high in magnesium-rich foods like leafy greens, nuts, and seeds significantly reduced cortisol levels and improved sleep quality.
+Magnesium for Calm and Sleep: A 2019 study in Nutrition Research demonstrated that diets high in magnesium-rich foods like leafy greens, nuts, and seeds were associated with significantly reduced cortisol levels and marked improvements in sleep quality.

-• Omega-3 fatty acids, found in fatty fish like salmon and mackerel, have also been linked to lower cortisol responses to psychological stress.
-(American Journal of Clinical Nutrition, 2010)
+Omega-3s for Stress Buffering: Long-chain Omega-3 fatty acids, abundant in fatty fish like salmon and mackerel, have been consistently linked to a lowered cortisol response to acute psychological stress, as documented in a study by the American Journal of Clinical Nutrition.

 Top Cortisol Diet-Foods That Lower Cortisol